-Cluster feedings are apparent (noticeable; evident) when a baby has periods where he/she constantly breastfeeds for about three hours or so at once.
+Cluster feedings are apparent (noticeable; evident) when a baby has periods where he/she constantly breastfeeds for about three hours or thereabouts.

-Cluster breastfeeding is actually very common in newborn babies.
-Cluster feeding at night, can become very tedious; Mom and Baby will usually end up sleeping in the same bed.
+become very tedious; Mom and Baby will usually end up sleeping in the

 NB: Cluster feedings do not indicate a low milk supply!

-It depends on the baby, but usually it only lasts the first month and then returns during growth spurts : month 3, 6 etc.
+It depends on the baby, but usually it only lasts the first month and then returns during growth spurts i.e. month 3, 6 etc.

-* Prepare for a cluster feed if you know that your baby usually cluster feeds at a certain time of the day; prepare food before the time.
+* Prepare your activities around a cluster feed if you know that your baby usually cluster feeds at a certain time of the day; for example, you can prepare food for the rest of the family before the time.

 * Get your little one to breastfeed while in a sling; this gives you more freedom to move around and also helps calm a fussy, gassy baby.